MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 [!INCLUDE [preview-banner-section](includes/preview-banner-section.md)]

-When you enable leads support in Sales Copilot, leads related accounts and other related records are displayed to the sellers.
+When you enable leads support in Copilot for Sales, leads related accounts and other related records are displayed to the sellers.
 Sellers can:
-- View existing leads in Sales Copilot.
+- View existing leads in Copilot for Sales.
-- Create and edit lead records inline in Sales Copilot.
+- Create and edit lead records inline in Copilot for Sales.
 - Associate emails and meetings with lead records.
 - Disambiguate between multiple leads matches.